 Patcher Perfect: A History of Updates in Video Games

-Originally published September, 2017
+Originally published September 2017

 A year ago, I played armchair marketing strategist/armchair speculator for the game, No Man's Sky, and why it received so much backlash when it was first released.
-There were a multitude of reasons that the game experienced such hatred and ire from a large population of pissed off players.
+There was a multitude of reasons that the game experienced such hatred and ire from a large population of pissed-off players.
 Many felt that the promises made by the developers at Hello Games went unfulfilled at launch.
-People were expecting No Man's Sky to be the ultimate exploration game with no need to play anything else that will ever come out because it was going be so huge that there would be no end to the fun.
+People were expecting No Man's Sky to be the ultimate exploration game with no need to play anything else that would ever come out because it was going to be so huge that there would be no end to the fun.
 It was somewhat unrealistic to expect so much from a single game, but the developers certainly didn't do enough to dampen expectations.
 Now that a year has passed since the game first launched, the developers have patched it multiple times and the current game is very different from what it originally was.
 Having still not played it, but still full of opinions and thoughts like a typical person on the internet, I'd like to play armchair analyst once again.

 No Man's Sky is not the main subject I want to discuss, though.
 It is just one of the most recent and polarizing examples for the discussion.
-What I want to talk about one of the big factors that led to NMS's downfall.
+What I want to talk about is one of the big factors that led to NMS's downfall.
 It has to do with the fact that No Man's Sky, was not really a finished game when it was released.

 The nature of a game's "finished" state has changed so much in the past few years with how patches and updates to a released game can significantly change a user's experience.
 The very idea of a "release date" is vastly different in today's world than what it was only 10 years ago when it comes to video games.
-A game is never finished anymore, it just becomes available in "early access," then it is patched and updated until the developers don't feel like it anymore.
+A game is never finished anymore, it just becomes available in "early access," and then it is patched and updated until the developers don't feel like it anymore.
 Post-release updates make reviews of a game somewhat moot within a few weeks, and early access almost eliminates the point of a release date.
 It's something that's so new, had No Man's Sky been "released" a few years later in the state it is now, or had it been clearly been recognized as an "early access" title, people might have been more accepting of its failures.

 While I may have opened up the discussion with No Man's Sky—I mentioned it mainly to post links to previous articles in this intro section—I'd like to focus on the way in which video games have been released up to the latest generation and how it's changed with the help of the internet.
 That's right, we got another multi-part video game rambling feature!